wp-plugins/google-books-importer/readme.txt

 pdfdownloadlink
 webReaderLink

 Admin page provides easy to use interface where you can map fields and choose where data is going to be stored.
-Values can be stored as posts ( or other post type ) in posts table, categories ( for \"post\" type only ) and custom fields as postmeta
+Values can be stored as posts ( or other post type ) in posts table, categories ( for "post" type only ) and custom fields as postmeta

 == Installation ==
 1. Upload "google-books-importer.zip"  (unzipped) to the "/wp-content/plugins/" directory OR complete zip package in Plugins > Add New > Upload menu in admin of wordpress
-2. Activate the plugin through the \"Plugins\" menu in WordPress.
+2. Activate the plugin through the "Plugins" menu in WordPress.

 == Screenshots ==